 - Several of the above courses have one or more Arts or Science courses as prerequisites.
-These prerequisites must be met. - Students completing a minor in Business must still choose a major in Science and must satisfy the requirement that at least ★72 of the ★120 credited to the degree be in Science (see details of courses). - Students minoring in Business must still complete at least ★18 in Arts.
+These prerequisites must be met. - Students completing a minor in Business must still choose a major in Science and at least ★72 of the ★120 credited to the degree must be in Science courses (see details of courses). - Students minoring in Business must still complete at least ★18 in Arts.
 ECON 101 and ECON 102 constitute six of those required Arts units.